-The temperature of outer space is 2.73 Kelvin (-270.42 Celsius, -454.75 Fahrenheit).
+The temperature in outer space is 2.73 Kelvin (-270.42 Celsius, -454.75 Fahrenheit).
 This is actually the temperature of Cosmic Microwave Background Radiation, which is spread throughout the entire universe.

 The unfathomable void of space seems like an incredible travel destination, even though it’s mostly filled with, well… nothing.
 However, if you did get a chance to visit space, what would you need to pack?
 The coldest city on earth is Yakutsk, Russia, averaging temperatures of about -50 C (-58 F) throughout the year.
 That may seem extreme, but space might get a bit colder than that, so don’t forget to pack the extra sweater that grandma made for you…